Not all of what we require to prepare falls into the category of a traditional survival necessity- food, water, medical supplies and the like.

-You’ll probably feel the same way during a long-term survival or post-disaster scenario when you’re desperately seeking for something safe and pleasant to clean your rear end with.
+You’ll probably feel the same way during a long-term survival or post-disaster scenario when you’re desperately seeking something safe and pleasant to clean your rear end with.

 As a result, you should begin making plans for it now.
-That way, having a plenty of toilet paper on hand is the last thing you’ll need to worry about if things go wrong.
+That way, having plenty of toilet paper on hand is the last thing you’ll need to worry about if things go wrong.